Wednesday, July 29, 2020

 3 Types of Connections That Can Be Made

-There are three different types of connections that can be made.
+There are three different types of connections that can be made and they're all powerful ways to boost comprehension and understanding of a text.

 1. Text-to-self connections